stevenbenner/mdexsync/README.md

 If you would like to change the title of a manga that you have downloaded then you will need to change the title in that file.
 Once you do that you can then rename the downloaded folder to match.

+### Backup consideration

+If you backup your downloaded files then you might want to consider backing up the title cache file along with them.
+Which would let you easily restore the ID/title/path associations if you ever need to restore a backup.